-After 7 years spent in the city, I only realised last year that you can take public transport to the airport, and at nearly a tenth of the $45 flat fare taxi I've often taken, or less than a third of the $18 bus fare with the Skybus.
+After seven years spent in the city, I realised only last year that you can take public transport to the airport, at nearly a tenth the price of the $45 flat fare Discount Taxi I used to take, or less than a third of the $18 bus fare with Skybus.

-My recent reconfiguring of my performance rig means I can now take public transport, even changing trains and buses without too much effort, so I decided to take this method last week when heading from some band practices in Auckland, to Dunedin to develop a future show.
+My recent reconfigure of my performance rig means I can now take public transport on tour - even changing trains and buses without too much effort, so I decided to use this method when heading from some band practices in Auckland, to Dunedin to develop a future show.

 Here's what you do:

 - You'll need an AT HOP card to get the best price.
 Tag on and off at each stage (unless changing trains) and you won't be charged any special fare for going to the airport.

 - Walk, or use your nearest public transport to get to a Railway Station heading south on the Southern, Onehunga, or (if you're out East) Eastern lines.
 Or North, of course, if you're starting from south of Papatoetoe.